amarinsgroen/ba3_text_as_data/syllabus/repo_how-to.md

 ## 7. Managing Your Repo

 Your GitHub repo is just a **copy of a folder structure on your computer**.
-Think of it as a backpack: one version is on your laptop, the other is online in the cloud.
+Think of it as a backup: one version is on your laptop, the other is online in the cloud.
-If you keep your backpack organized locally, it will stay organized online.
+If you keep your backup organized locally, it will stay organized online.
 You can clone a repo to any computer.

 ### Step 1: Choose a Good Location on Your Computer
-- Make a folder in a clear place (e.g., `Documents` or `Desktop`).
+- Make a folder in a clear place (e.g., `Documents`).
 - Name it the same as your repo:

 ```